phil-lipp/proxmox-ntfy/README.md

 - `PROXMOX_TOKEN_NAME`: Token name set during creation, dont include the "root@pam"
 - `PROXMOX_TOKEN_VALUE`: The secret that is displayed after creation

+### Required Permissions

+When using API Token authentication, the token requires the following permissions:

+- **Sys.Audit** permission on the datacenter level (`/`) or node level (`/nodes/{node_name}`)
+  - This permission allows reading system audit logs and task information
+  - If assigned at datacenter level, it applies to all nodes
+  - If assigned at node level, only that specific node will be monitored

+The application automatically checks permissions at startup and will:
+- Monitor only nodes where the token has `Sys.Audit` permission
+- Log warnings for nodes excluded due to insufficient permissions
+- Fail to start if no nodes have the required permissions

+**Note:** If you're using an API token with "Privilege Separation" enabled, ensure both the user and the token have the required permissions, as token permissions are the intersection of user and token permissions.

 ## Usage

 Run the Docker container with the desired environment variables: